MadhuMuthumannan/blogg/README.md

 1. nodemon (to automatically restart the server when changes are made in code)
 1. robomongo (optional: to view databases and collections in UI)

+Import the databases from the .bson files included in the blog-dump folder using the command:
+It's very simple to import a .bson file:

+mongorestore -d db_name -c collection_name path/file.bson
+Incase only for a single collection.Try this:

+mongorestore --drop -d db_name -c collection_name path/file.bson

 ### Getting into project

 To install dependencies cd to the project directory here say blogg folder where package.json is present and run the following command: